50 Best Travel Tips: Learn How to Travel Smart

 #39 Pack Light and Smart

-How to pack all your things into one big backpack is one of the most fundamental questions before setting off on a journey and no matter the length of the trip, you'll need to pack a bag.
+How to pack all your things into one big backpack is one of the most fundamental questions before setting off on a journey.

 Are you going camping to Amazon jungle?
 You don't need make-up, tight leggings, and your nice cocktail dress.
 Unless you want to become lifetime buddies with mosquitoes!
 Are you going island hopping in the Phillippines?
 You might want to leave your heavy trekking boots at home.